 Kidney and liver transplant candidates who are able to receive a living donor transplant can receive the best quality organ much sooner, often in less than a year.

-- More than 100,000 people are on the national transplant waiting list.
+More than 100,000 people are waiting for lifesaving organ transplants.

 Types of Living Donation

 Directed DonationIn a directed donation, the living donor names the specific person to receive the transplant.
 This is the most common type of living donation.
 In a directed donation, the living donor may be: